 Get ready for something special.
-We're travelling to Berlin with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Berlin with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 50 mins and will be live-streamed by your guide directly from Berlin.
+The tour will last about 50 mins and will be live-streamed by your content creator directly from Berlin.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!